Z and Beam

-Controlling lights that have more than one light source such as the LIFX Z
+Controlling lights that have more than one light source such as the LIFX Lightstrip

-The 1st and 2nd generation LIFX Z, and the LIFX Beam consist of multiple zones that form a line.
+Several LIFX products consist of multiple light zones in a line.
 We say these devices have a Linear

 layout of zones and we can use the MultiZone

 messages on these devices to control each zone.
-In these devices, each zone is represented by an index starting at 0, with 0 being the zone closest to the controller and the maximum number of zones being 82.
-When working with one of these devices, you can ask the device how many zones it currently has.
+In these devices, each zone is represented by an index starting at 0, with 0 being the zone closest to the controller.

 We have two APIs for these products: Legacy Multizone and Extended Multizone.